Jessica A. Kennedy

 Organization Studies

-An award-winning researcher and teacher, Jessica Kennedy studies hierarchies and gender in work organizations.
+An expert in Organizational Behavior and Negotiation, Professor Jessica Kennedy applies theories of effective conflict resolution to expand knowledge of business ethics and gender issues in work organizations.
 Her research has been covered by news outlets such as The Wall Street Journal, NPR, Businessweek, Fast Company, New York Magazine, and Time.
-She teaches the core Leading Teams and Organizations course and an elective on Negotiation for the MBA program.
-Prior to entering academia, Kennedy worked in investment banking in New York and San Francisco.
+She teaches MGT 6448: Negotiation and MGT 6456: Ethics in Business for MBA program.
+Previously, she taught MGT 6342: Leading Teams and Organizations.
+Prior to academia, Kennedy worked in investment banking in New York and San Francisco.

 PhD, Haas School of Business, University of California, Berkeley, 2012